Most Puget Sound area homeowners will save more than $300 a year by switching

 representative to check the damage to your property and determine how much

 the address and phone number where you can be reached.

-unreasonable delays in the handling of your claim, contact the
+any other unreasonable delays in the handling of your claim, contact the

-Office of the Insurance Commissioner(see contact information
+states Office of the Insurance Commissioner.

 Information You Will Need to Provide

-Your homeowners policy requires you to complete a claim report that lists all items destroyed, damaged,
+You will complete a claim report that lists all items destroyed, damaged,

 or missing.
-If you dont have or cant locate
+If you dont possess or cant locate a complete household inventory,

-in your home and then list and describe
+picture the contents of every room in your home and then list and describe

 if you know them.